OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

   - Cloud
 ---

-Amazon web services aka AWS provides a few ways of storage your files using the popular service S3(Simple Storage Service), the most common is the called S3 Standard that I think most people use on normal day to day workflow, other common storage class is the famous S3 Glacier, but I don't think most people knows what is Standard-IA storage class, or One Zone-IA, on this post I want to write about each one and its uses cases.
+Amazon web services aka AWS provides a few ways of storing your files using the popular service S3(Simple Storage Service), the most common is the called S3 Standard that I think most people use on a normal day to day workflow, another common storage class is the famous S3 Glacier, but I don't think most people know what is Standard-IA storage class, or One Zone-IA, in this post I want to write about each one and its uses cases.

 *It's important to emphasize that this post is dated December 2018 and AWS is constantly changing and adding new features and probably, storage classes, if this post is outdated, please comment or check at my blog if you find a newer one.*